iAvoe/Az900-Module-5-Review/README.md

 - *Device Management*

 ### Conditional Access
-- If a user wants to access a resource, then they must complete an action by detection:
+- If a user wants to access a resource, then they must perform action by detection of:
   - User or Group Membership
   - IP Location
   - Device Type